Richard Burke, 4th Earl of Clanricarde

 He was the son of Ulick Burke, 3rd Earl of Clanricarde.
-Knighted in 1602 for his exploits as leader of the English cavalry during the Battle of Kinsale, he would later serve as Governor of Connaught from 1604 to 1616, and as a member of the Privy Council of Ireland.
+Knighted in 1602 for his exploits as leader of the English cavalry during the Battle of Kinsale, he would later serve as Lord President of Connaught from 1604 to 1616, Governor of Galway from 1616, and as a member of the Privy Council of Ireland (1625).
 Having established himself as the largest and most influential landowner in Connacht, his later life was characterized by animosity between him and an increasingly hostile and acquisitive Dublin government.

 Birth and origins

 Richard was born in 1572, the second but eldest surviving son of Ulick Burke and his wife Honora Burke.
 His father was the 3rd Earl of Clanricarde.
 His father's family was Old English and descended from William de Burgh (died 1206) who arrived in Ireland during the reign of King Henry II, and was the founder of the House of Burgh in Ireland.

 His mother was a daughter of John Burke of Clogheroka and Tullyra, County Galway.
 Her family was a cadet branch of his father's line.

 Richard had brothers and sisters who are listed in his father's article.